abatten/fruitbat/README.rst

 Documentation
 -------------
-The documentation for ``fruitbat`` can be found at https://fruitbat.readthedocs.io/.
+The documentation for *FRUITBAT* can be found at https://fruitbat.readthedocs.io/.

 Installation
 ------------
-You can install the latest release of ``fruitbat`` from PyPi_ by running the following::
+You can install the latest release of *FRUITBAT* from PyPi_ by running the following::

     pip install fruitbat

-You can install the latest development version of ``fruitbat`` by cloning this repository::
+You can install the latest development version of *FRUITBAT* by cloning this repository::

     git clone https://github.com/abatten/fruitbat
     cd fruitbat
     pip install .

-If you are installing the latest development version of ``fruitbat`` then you will also need to install git-lfs.
+If you are installing the latest development version of *FRUITBAT* then you will also need to install git-lfs.
 Instructions for installing git-lfs for your operating system can be found here_.

 Linux Users
 ***********
-If you are installing ``fruitbat`` on a linux machine you may see this 'error':
+If you are installing *FRUITBAT* on a linux machine you may see this 'error':
 ``ERROR: Failed building wheel for pyymw16``.
 This does not mean the installation failed.
 The C++ bindings were compiled using MacOS and needed to be recompiled for your machine.
 The installation process does this for you.
-You should still be able to run ``fruitbat`` normally.
+You should still be able to run *FRUITBAT* normally.

 .. _PyPi: https://pypi.python.org/pypi/fruitbat
 .. _here: https://help.github.com/en/articles/installing-git-large-file-storage